mathsaey/advent_of_code_utils/README.md

 determine the current day based on EST, the time zone of the advent of code servers.
 When it is said to `:local` (the default), your system time will be used.
-Alternatively, a valid time zone string can be supplied, in which case the project will use determine the current day based on the provided time zone.
+Alternatively, a valid time zone string can be supplied, in which case the project will determine the current day based on the provided time zone.

 ```elixir
 # Use the aoc timezone instead of local time